 If your sweat is salty, it likely contains a high concentration of sodium and you may be a “salty sweater.”

 If this is the case, you’ll want to consume more sodium-containing food and beverages before, during and after prolonged exercise to manage your hydration status.

 You can even add salt to pre/post food options, like salted cinnamon peanut butter on dates!

 Consume Water And Electrolytes

-Water is something that should be considered at all times in summer months, not just around training sessions.
-If you’re working on staying hydrated throughout the day, here are some simple tips.
-Try carrying a water bottle at all times, drinking water at meals and incorporating ample fruits and vegetables with a higher water content in your diet.
+- Carry a water bottle at all times, drink water at meals and incorporate ample fruits and vegetables with a higher water content in your diet.
 My favorites are cucumbers, watermelon, strawberries and oranges.

-While sports drinks can also provide ample electrolytes, your everyday liquids (like milk and juice) can supplement, as well.
-I also love using NUUN tabs to hydrate before/after a run, and also huma gels or honey stingers for longer runs to get both carbs + electrolytes.
+- While sports drinks can also provide ample electrolytes, your everyday liquids (like milk and juice) can supplement, as well.
+I also love using huma plus gels or honey stingers for longer runs to get both carbs + electrolytes.